 This deliverable is intended for use internally in the project only and provides guidance on data management to the project partners and participants.
 It is particularly relevant for partners responsible for data collection and pilots.
-The Data Management Plan (DMP) is not a fixed document but will evolve as the project develops and as new procedures etc. are added or existing ones are changed.
-More specifically, this deliverable presents the first version of the DMP for the ULTIMATE project.
-The DMP will be updated at least in Month 30 (D7.6) and Month 48 (D7.7) of the project.
+The Data Management Plan (DMP) is not a fixed document but it will evolve as the project develops and as new procedures emerge.
+Thus, this document will add or change existing information as it change accordingly with the project execution.
+More specifically, this deliverable presents the second version of the DMP for the ULTIMATE project.
+The DMP will be updated at least in Month 48 (D7.7) of the project.